-Ms. Chi Nguyen is the Managing Director at Parker P. Consulting, a social enterprise consulting firm owned by White Ribbon.
+Previously, she served as the Managing Director at Parker P. Consulting, a social enterprise consulting firm owned by White Ribbon.
 White Ribbon is the world’s largest movement of men and boys working to end violence against women and girls, promote gender equity, healthy relationships and a new vision of masculinity.

 Ms. Nguyen has been recognised for her contributions to improving the lives of women and girls throughout Canada by the Governor General (2004) and the YWCA (1999).
 These efforts included running a national Young Women Vote campaign, the creation of the McGill Women in House program and co-authoring the “Little Black Book for Girls”.

 She serves on the advisory of Jane’s Walk, a global movement of citizen-based walks that connect people with their own stories about their communities.

 In her free time, she likes to race streetcars on her bicycle, eat delicious food, run and quilt.